wp-plugins/amazon-link/readme.txt

 This is the text that will appear in the link 'title' attribute for the Amazon links, it may contain any of the usual template keywords e.g. %TITLE% or %TEXT%.
 Leave blank to not have a title attribute.

+**Use Media Library**

+This option adds the ability to upload images for products from the Amazon site to your local WordPress media library.
+Once uploaded the plugin will always use these local images for all shortcodes for that product.

 = Localisation Options =